abdalla1912mohamed/Deep_reinforcement_learning_Bachelor_project/README.md

 Conclusion
 This work highlights the potential of reinforcement learning in enabling mobile robots to navigate unknown environments effectively, emphasizing the importance of adaptability and learning in real-world applications.

-Feel free to modify any sections to better align with your specific thesis content!